WDI-SEA/react-development-course-materials/README.md

   - These are not referenced in anything student facing and can optionally be shared at your discretion.

 ## Solution Locations
-- All solutions to exercises, codealongs, and projects are located in the `React-Exercise-Solutions` [repo](../../../React-Exercise-Solutions).
+- Solutions to exercises are on branches within their respective repos.
 - Solutions to the blog project that's built throughout the class are in branches in the [`react-blog-project` repo](../../../react-blog-project).
 - Solutions to the film project that's built throughout the class are in branches in the [`react-film` repo](../../../react-film).